synodinos/FourFactory/README.md

-firefox-os-hackathon
+FourFactory
 ====================

-Lets go for the win!
+Let the games begin!